tarikxvoid/ACNLEURWAPLG/README.md

 # Forked by:
 # [Vapecord-ACNL-Plugin](https://github.com/redshyguy/vapecord-acnl-plugin/)

+# WARNING: USE AT YOUR OWN RISK!

+By using this plugin, you accept full responsibility for any damage caused to your game, system, or data.
+This version is intended for advanced users who understand the risks of using unstable or experimental cheats.

+I strongly recommend making a backup of your save before using this plugin as it could damage your save file resulting in an corrupted save file.

 ## Introduction
 I am cr4zyskye and i created this plugin with the help from many other people that are listed at the end of this README.md File.